 - TENS unit (transcutaneous electrical nerve stimulation) — A small box-like, battery-powered, portable muscle stimulating machine.
 Variable intensities of electrical current control acute pain and reduce muscle spasms.
 Larger versions of the home-use TENS units are used by chiropractors, physical therapists, and other rehab professionals.

 - Adjustments (Spinal Manipulation) — At the core of chiropractic care are spinal adjustments.
 Manipulation frees restricted movement of the spine and helps to restore misaligned vertebral bodies to their proper position in the spinal column.
 Spinal adjustment helps to reduce nerve irritability responsible for causing inflammation, muscle spasm, pain and other symptoms related to sciatica.
 Adjustments should not be painful.
-Spinal manipulation (link to our story) is proven to be safe and effective.
+Spinal manipulation is proven to be safe and effective.

 During chiropractic training, students learn various adjustment techniques enabling them to treat several types of subluxations and disorders.